Place de la Madeleine

 Place de la Madeleine is named after the 19th-century neoclassical church at its centre, the Église de la Madeleine.
 Constructed in the...

 The top private museum in Paris, La Pinacothèque organises three to four major exhibits per year.
 Its nonlinear approach to art history,...

-During la belle époque, Maxim's bistro was the most glamorous place to be in the capital.
+During the belle époque, Maxim's bistro was the most glamorous place to be in the capital.
 The restaurant has lost much of its cachet...

 Kiosque Théâtre Madeleine

 Pick up half-price tickets for same-day performances of ballet, opera and music at this freestanding kiosk.